 Looking for your next motorcycle but don’t want to pay top prices for a brand-new model?
 Buying a second-hand motorbike could be a more cost-effective way to enjoy the thrill of riding.

-Pros and cons of a buying a used bike
+Pros of buying a used motorcycle

 Lower motorbike insurance costs: The less a motorcycle costs, the less you might pay for your motorbike insurance.
-This is because your premiums are partly based on the cost of replacing your bike in the event of it being stolen or damaged beyond economical repair.
+This is because your insurance costs are partly based on the cost of replacing your ride in the event it's been stolen or damaged.

 But it’s useful to understand the differences between buying through a dealer and buying from a private seller.

 If you buy through a dealer, you can expect to get some kind of warranty on the motorbike.
 That’s in addition to a greater degree of legal protection under consumer protection laws.

 Another upside of buying from a dealer is that they might be able to offer finance options to spread the cost of your purchase.
 But bear in mind that dealer finance might not be the most suitable way of borrowing.
 It might also be worth considering a personal loan.

 Private sales can certainly be cheaper.
 If the seller can provide their motorbike's service history, this could be a great option.
-But you might not get the same peace of mind that you get when buying from a dealer.
+But you might not get the same peace of mind you get when buying from a dealer.

 Questions to ask a private seller

-Buying a used bike on eBay
+Buying a motorcycle on eBay

-- Make, model or age of the bike you’re interested in
+- Make, model or age

 - Engine size